ghga-de/milestones-docs/52-hero-shrew/technical_specification.md

 all transitive events, as far as idempotence allows.

-The outbox pattern may be implemented to make information about domain objects available to service beyond the primary owning service, but that is outside the scope of *this* epic, which is concerned only with the implementation of the outbox subscriber as a backup mechanism for Kafka events.
+The outbox pattern may be implemented to make information about domain objects available to services beyond the primary owning service, but that is outside the scope of *this* epic, which is concerned only with the implementation of the outbox subscriber as a backup mechanism for Kafka events.